JuliaReach/Project-Ideas/README.md

 **Description.** This project aims at pushing the frontier of reachability methods for the class of semi-discrete linear PDEs by use of distributed high-performance computing and GPU computing (the candidate will pick one of those two approaches).
 Problems considered fall into the category of linearized PDEs from the domain of structural mechanics [1], which, under spatial discretization using the finite-element method ([FEM](https://en.wikipedia.org/wiki/Finite_element_method)), are transformed into a system of second-order (or first-order) linear ODEs typically of the form `Mx''(t) + Kx'(t) + Cx(t) = F(t)` where both `x(0)` and `F(t)` are specified in terms of sets.
 Note that for a system with `n` degrees of freedom and a box of initial conditions, `2^n` trajectories are required to simulate all possible behaviors only in the vertices.
 Such approach is intractable if `n` is large.
 We take a different, set-based approach: solve the dynamical system using the *sets* given in the initial problem formulation, instead of computing individual trajectories.

 **Expected Results.** We aim at handling problems with ~10,000 mesh nodes with uncertain initial conditions, subject to external forces that are uncertain but constant over time, or uncertain but piecewise-constant.
-The flowpipe computation should be done in *dense time*, i.e. the result should cover *all possible behaviors* for any time point in the time span of interest (and it does not rely on interpolation), for any initial condition and any function that satisfies the constraints.
+The computation will be done in *dense time*, i.e. the result should cover *all possible behaviors* for any time point in the time span of interest (the reach-sets are associated to time intervals hence no behavior escapes the flowpipe), for any initial condition and any function that satisfies the constraints.

 **Recommended Skills.** Familiarity with `LazySets.jl` is a must.
 Knowledge of zonotope based [2] and support function based [3] algorithms from the literature would be ideal, see [4] for a general review, but in this project we will only consider linear systems.
 Basic knowledge about distributed and GPU computing is required, as we will build on existing infrastructure, e.g. [JuliaGPU](https://juliagpu.org/).